 Photography by Sharna Osborne

-Shot by Sharna Osborne, the visuals channel the analog romance of 1970s European cinema.
-Each frame feels both voyeuristic and intimate, rendered in faded tones, powdery pastels, and oversaturated shadows.
-Models Isabella Pascucci and Vera Le Melehes appear in cinematic vignettes—posing topless in sheer tights and wide-brimmed hats, collapsing into velvet chairs, or perched on pedestals in delicate ruffles and lace.
+Models Isabella Pascucci and Vera Le Melehes pose topless in sheer tights and wide-brimmed hats, languidly draped over velvet chairs or perched on pedestals in delicate ruffles and lace.

-Ultimately, the campaign speaks to Michele’s ongoing fascination with femininity as performance, ritual, and expression.
-With Vain, he reinforces the idea that accessories aren’t just adornments — they’re narrative tools that support identity and daily self-invention.
-After all, a bag doesn’t just complete a look — it carries your entire life (literally).
+In this way, the campaign reflects Michele’s ongoing fascination with femininity as performance, ritual, and expression.
+With Vain, he reinforces the idea that accessories are more than adornments, they’re narrative tools for identity and daily self-invention.
+After all, a bag doesn’t just complete a look—it carries your entire life (literally).

 Photography by Sharna Osborne